patricklam/plam.new-webpage/content/post/20201002-september.md

-I think the major transmission route in most countries is <a href="https://docs.google.com/document/d/1fB5pysccOHvxphpTmCG_TGdytavMmc1cUumn8m0pwzo/edit">aerosols</a>, but there have been a few cases in NZ that are attributed to fomites, since aerosols are generally well-contained.
+I think the major transmission route in most countries is <a href="https://docs.google.com/document/d/1fB5pysccOHvxphpTmCG_TGdytavMmc1cUumn8m0pwzo/edit">aerosols</a>, but there have been two cases in NZ attributed to fomites, since aerosols are generally well-contained.
 The two cases are an <a href="https://www.stuff.co.nz/national/health/coronavirus/122512325/coronavirus-mystery-rydges-case-possibly-linked-to-use-of-hotel-elevator">elevator</a>
 and a <a